 Living sustainably is an absolute necessity nowadays as we’re plowing through resources at a faster rate than ever before and soon, they’ll all be finished.
-If you ask the average citizen, they don’t think that they’re contributing enough of an impact on the global resources and would easily point their finger to the corporations or big companies.
+If you ask the average citizen, they don’t think that they’re contributing enough of an impact on global resources and would easily point their finger at the corporations or big companies.

-While corporations or companies use resources at a faster rate, the real effect to the environment comes from our little actions.
+While corporations or companies use resources at a faster rate, the real effect on the environment comes from our little actions.
 Something, like leaving the tap on while you’re brushing your teeth or leaving the fan on when it’s not in use, can accumulate to have an astronomical effect on the environment.

 If the papers used by the average American were piled vertically, they would form a 100 feet long tower annually.
-Paper wastage is a huge issue in itself as 5 Trees, 19,000 gallons of water, and 390 gallons are used to make just one ton of the paper.
+Paper wastage is a huge issue in itself as 5 Trees, 19,000 gallons of water, and 390 gallons are used to make just one ton of paper.
 Now Imagine that figure and multiply it by 600,000.
 600,000 tons of paper is used just for supermarket receipts.
 America alone used 90 million tons of paper every year.
 That number is simply not acceptable anymore.

 If you feel insignificant, know that you probably contribute to this figure.
 But here’s the thing, imagine the astronomical effect your contribution has on the environment.
 Now imagine how much good you can do as well, and how it can be a part of something huge.
 Today we’ll discuss a few of the small, greenways you can help reduce paper waste and do your part in saving the planet: